e-Mail: contact@zena.net

 Average Current Required to Supply Non-Stock Loads

-For example, assume that you have a vehicle with a 80 amp alternator, and you are planning to charge a 200 amp-hour battery bank, and you also have an exotic stereo system in your vehicle which requires an average of 100A to operate.
-We can enter this data into our formula, and solve it:
+For example, assume that you have a vehicle with a 80 amp alternator, and you are planning to charge a 200 amp-hour battery bank, AND that you also have an exotic stereo system in your vehicle which requires an average of 100A to operate.

 232 Amps